Home

 34

-Lasthenia californica is a widespread species of flowering plant in the Asteraceae (Sunflower) family, among a number of species in the genus Lasthenia all known by the common name goldfields.
-This species is native to a large part of California, Oregon and surrounding areas, where it is a very common member of the flora in a number of habitat types.
-This is an annual herb approaching a maximum height near 40 centimeters but generally staying much smaller.
-The plant is quite variable in appearan...
+California Goldfields (Lasthenia californica) is a widespread species of flowering plant in the Asteraceae (Sunflower) family, among a number of species in the genus Lasthenia, all known by the common name goldfields.
+This species is native to a large part of California, Oregon, and surrounding areas, where it is a very common member of the flora in a number of habitat types.
+This is an annual herb is quite variable in appearance across locations and climates.
+The leaves are hairy, somewhat line...

 >>